SsuJ-Chang/17TeSyun99/README.md

 * Transporting player data by **Socket.IO** client
 * Rendering game view by **HTML5 Canvas API**
   * Background images
-  * Player's spaceship (controller)
+  * Player's ball-ship (controller)
-  * All other player's spaceships (enemies)
+  * All other player's ball-ships (enemies)
   * All bullets
 * Implementing 60 FPS by **JavaScript `setInterval()`**

-> Client will render player's spaceship according to the latest player data in client for ***making sure player's spaceship moving smoothly***.
+> Client will render player's ball-ship according to the latest player data in client for ***making sure player's ball-ship moving smoothly***.

 ### Server Side
 * Transporting game data by **Socket.IO** server